-I am an ex-ski bum from America who lives in Adelaide, Australia – a place that gets no snow.
-I was working at a Colorado ski resort when I fell in love with an Aussie boy and I have since fallen in love with his hometown.
+I am an American-born ex-ski bum who lives in Adelaide, Australia – a place that gets no snow.
+I was working at a Colorado ski resort when I fell in love with an Aussie boy, and I have since fallen in love with his hometown.

 Hi!
 My name is Ashley, and I am so excited that you have found my website, Altitude to Adelaide.

-I am an American living in South Australia.
+I am an American-born new Australian living in South Australia.
 It’s the driest state on the driest continent on Earth, which makes it kind of an odd place to end up for girl who loves to ski.

 I found my way to South Australia through a series of life choices that revolved around skiing, creating a path that I never would have guessed but that, in hindsight, clearly had a theme.